greymd/cureutils/README.md

     $ gem install cureutils

-After that, `cure` command is availabe.
+After that, `cure` command is available.

     $ cure